woocommerce/woocommerce-blocks/docs/testing/cart-checkout/readme.md

 ### Payments

+#### Setup

 ### Coupons

+#### Setup

 ### Cart Items

+#### Setup

 ### Cross-platform and browser compatibility

-The main goal of this is to test in viraity of themes, browsers, platforms and setups, this is a list of things you can test with, with sane expectations.
+The main goal of this is to test in a variety of themes, browsers, platforms, and setups, this is a list of things you can test with, with sane expectations.

 The baseline for testing is:
 - WordPress 5.3 and up.
 - WooCommerce 4.0 and up
-- All Browsers supported by [those two versions](https://make.wordpress.org/core/handbook/best-practices/browser-support/) so this inlucde Internet Explorer 11, and latest two versions of each browser.
+- All Browsers supported by [those two versions](https://make.wordpress.org/core/handbook/best-practices/browser-support/) so this includes Internet Explorer 11, and latest two versions of each browser.
-- Storefront, TwentyTwenty, and TwentyNineteen themes, we use storefront as a basis for developement, and push fixes to it regularly, so make sure you run the latest version.
+- Storefront, TwentyTwenty, and TwentyNineteen themes, we use storefront as a basis for development and push fixes to it regularly, so make sure you run the latest version.

-As a basis for comperasion, you can use the blocks designs:
+As a basis for comparison, you can use the blocks designs:

 - Checkout Desktop.
 - Cart Desktop.